Revising Suzuki Piano Books 5-7

 The International Suzuki Piano Committee, working with Mr. E.L.
-Lancaster of Alfred Publishing Company, met in Boulder, CO, in November 2008 to begin work on revisions to Suzuki Piano Method Books 4-7.
+Lancaster of Alfred Music Company, met in Boulder, CO, in November 2008 to begin work on revisions to Suzuki Piano Method Books 4-7.
 History was made for Suzuki Piano as a result of our decisions for the revisions of these books.
 All five regions of the ISA (SAA, ESA, PPSA, TERI and ASA) voted in favor of changes and additions to the repertoire to provide greater stylistic variety to the Suzuki Piano Repertoire.
 SAA Teacher Trainers are very excited about the changes and look forward to the publication of these new books.

 Actual editing by the committee has not begun for Books 6 and 7 and Book 5 is not yet complete.
 Further work by the International Committee will take place in July 2009 and the new official recordings by Mr. Seizo Azuma will be completed soon thereafter.